IronLanguages/ironclad/README.txt

 If you have any problems, please ask for help at http://groups.google.com/group/c-extensions-for-ironpython

-Notably, it should be possible to import and use most of NumPy 1.2 and an unknown proportion of SciPy 0.7; it's not as fast as it is on CPython (and some parts are unbelievably, hideously slow) but the benefits are generally still noticeable when working with sufficiently large datasets.
+Notably, it should be possible to import and use most of NumPy 1.3 and SciPy 0.7; it's not as fast as it is on CPython (and some parts are unbelievably, hideously slow) but the benefits are generally still noticeable when working with sufficiently large datasets.

 Similarly, parts of matplotlib now work: the 'ps' backend should work out of the box, and the 'pdf' and 'svg' backends appear to work if you install zlib for IronPython.
+PIL and h5py also work pretty well.

 TROUBLESHOOTING NOTE: